ChatGPT Streaming Stops Mid-Word: Recover the Reply

 • Why does the answer reappear after refresh?
 The server finished generating and saved the message; only your live stream broke.
 Refresh re-reads the saved version.

 • Can I make ChatGPT auto-retry a broken stream?
-No, the web client does not retry SSE automatically.
-You must refresh or ask it to continue.
+No. The web client does not retry the stream automatically.
+Refresh, use Continue generating, or ask it to continue.

-• Is this a GPT-5 problem?
-No, the model finished.
-The transport between server and your browser is the issue.
+• Is this a GPT-5.5 problem?
+No. The model usually finished.
+The issue is the transport between OpenAI’s server and your browser.

 • Does this happen on the API?
-The API exposes raw SSE so your client can detect breaks and retry.
-In your own code you have more control.
+The API exposes raw SSE, so your own code can detect the break and retry with the saved cursor.
+You have far more control there than in the web UI.

 • Why does it happen more on long answers?
-Long answers spend more time on the wire, and any idle-timeout in between has more chances to fire.
+Long answers spend more time on the wire, so any idle-timeout or per-turn token limit has more chances to fire.

 Tags: #ChatGPT #Troubleshooting #web #Debug